Gluten-Free Amaretto Cannoli Cake Recipe

 Do you have to use amaretto liqueur?

 Amaretto is a sweet Italian liqueur that tastes rich and sweet, with a strong almond flavour, hint of vanilla and a subtly bitter finish and is generally considered gluten-free and safe for a gluten-free diet.
-It’s because the alcohol used is distilled, and apricot kernels, peach stones, and almonds are all gluten-free.
-I used Disaronno Amaretto.

 If you don’t like the flavour of Amaretto or want to make the cannoli cake without alcohol, substitute vanilla and almond extract for the liqueur.
+Or, try one of our other gluten free Italian desserts.

-the filling for cannoli cake,
+the filling for cannoli cake

 The filling is a mixture of ricotta cheese, confectioners’ sugar, cinnamon, amaretto liqueur and finely chopped chocolate or mini chocolate chips.